argosopentech/argos-translate/README.md

 python3 -m pip install argostranslate
 ```
 ### Install from Snap Store
-Argos Translate is available prepackaged with a Engilish ↔ French translation from the Snap Store.
+Argos Translate is available prepackaged with a English ↔ French translation from the Snap Store.

 With [snapd installed](https://snapcraft.io/docs/installing-snapd):
 ```